Enabling the New Energy Paradigm

 This profile is part of a paid investor education campaign.*

-Plateau Energy Metals Inc. (TSXV:PLU, OTCQB:PLUUF), a Canadian-Peruvian exploration and development company, is enabling a new energy paradigm through the exploration and development of its Falchani lithium project and its Macusani uranium project in southeastern Peru.
-The company, with mineral concessions covering over 930 square kilometers, controls all reported uranium resources known in Peru and has significant lithium resources, all of which are situated near infrastructure.
+Plateau Energy Metals Inc. (TSXV:PLU, OTCQB:PLUUF) (“Plateau”), a Canadian-Peruvian clean energy metals development and exploration company, is a leader in the new energy paradigm with its Falchani lithium chemical project and its Macusani uranium project.
+The company, with mineral concessions in southeastern Peru, covering approximately 930 square kilometers, discovered and delineated the world’s sixth-largest hard rock lithium resource, putting Peru on the lithium development world map.
+The company controls all reported uranium resources known in Peru, all of which are situated near infrastructure.
 To date, the company has only explored a fraction of its land package.

-While Plateau started out exploring uranium, the company has since uncovered the Falchani lithium project, which has presented high-grade values of lithium.
-On March 4, 2019, the company released an updated resource for Falchani, which indicated (1) the high-grade lithium-rich tuff zone an indicated resource of 0.79 million tonnes of lithium carbonate equivalent with an average grade of 3,500 ppm Li and an inferred resource of 2.13 million tonnes of lithium carbonate equivalent with an average grade of 3,243 ppm Li, and (2) the lithium-rich tuff plus upper and lower breccia zone an indicated resource of 0.96 million tonnes lithium carbonate equivalent with an average grade of 2,954 ppm Li and an inferred resource of 3.75 million tonnes of lithium carbonate equivalent with an average grade of 2,706 ppm Li.
+While Plateau started out exploring for uranium in 2006, in November 2017 the company uncovered the Falchani lithium chemical project, which has presented a large hard rock deposit with high-grade values of lithium.
+On March 4, 2019, the company released an updated resource for Falchani, which estimated (1) the high-grade lithium-rich tuff zone had an indicated resource of 0.79 million tonnes of lithium carbonate equivalent with an average grade of 3,500 ppm lithium and an inferred resource of 2.13 million tonnes of lithium carbonate equivalent with an average grade of 3,243 ppm lithium, and (2) the lithium-rich tuff plus the zones sitting immediately above and below the tuff (upper and lower breccia) for an indicated resource of 0.96 million tonnes lithium carbonate equivalent with an average grade of 2,954 ppm lithium and an inferred resource of 3.75 million tonnes of lithium carbonate equivalent with an average grade of 2,706 ppm lithium.

 - Excellent infrastructure (highway, water, power and labor)